Abelian varieties with prescribed embedding and full embedding degrees: 11 11 Base changes with prescribed embedding and full embedding degrees

-\textbf{Remark.} Note that the condition that $[\bq(\pi):\bq] > 2$ is quite generic when the dimension is $\geq 2$.
-The only exceptions are the abelian varieties of type $\IV(1,d)$ which we will encounter in the next section.
+\textbf{Remark.} Note that the condition that $\Phi_{B_{\pi}}$ is free abelian of rank $\geq 3$ is quite generic when the dimension is $\geq 2$.
+The only class of exceptions is that of the abelian varieties of type $\IV(1,d)$ which we will encounter in the next section.